TheFox/parameters/README.md

 ## Install via Debian repository

-Only Debian 9 is supported.
+Only Debian 9 (stretch) is supported.

 Add the public GPG key to the apt sources keyring: